trustline-inc/probity/README.md

 PRIVATE_KEY=<INSERT_TESTNET_PK_HERE>
 ```

 Generate an Ethereum account and place the private key in the file.
-Request for your testnet account funded with `FLR` so you can deploy the contract.
+Ensure that the account is funded so you can deploy the contract.

 ```
 $ npm run deploy:coston